Lectures on LHC Physics: QCD

-The minus sign arises from the factors $i$ in the propagators, as shown in Eq.(\ref{eq:prop_sum}).
+The minus sign arises from the factors $i$ in the propagators, as shown in Eq.\eqref{eq:prop_sum}.
 The number of fermions coupling to the gluons is $n_f$.
 From the comments on $B(p^2;0,0)$ we could guess that the loop integrals will only give a logarithm $\log p^2$ which is then matched by the logarithm $\log M^2$ implicitly included in the definition of $\tilde \epsilon$.
 The factor $b_0$ arises from the one-loop corrections to the gluon self energy, \ie from diagrams which include one additional factor $\alpha_s$.
 Strictly speaking, this form is the first term in a \underline{perturbative series} in the strong coupling $\alpha_s = g_s^2/(4 \pi)$.
 Later on, we will indicate where additional higher order corrections would enter.
+For later we keep in mind that for a sufficiently small number of quark generations the sign of $b_0$ is positive.

-In the second step of Eq.(\ref{eq:qcd_bzero}) we have sneaked in additional contributions to the renormalization of the strong coupling from the other one-loop diagrams in the process, replacing the factor 13/6 by a factor 11/3.
-This is related to the fact that there are actually three types of divergent virtual-gluon diagrams in the physical process $q \bar{q} \to b \bar{b}$: the external quark self energies with renormalization factors $Z_f^{1/2}$, the internal gluon self energy $Z_A$, and the vertex corrections $Z_{Aff}$.
+In the second step of Eq.\eqref{eq:qcd_bzero} we have sneaked in additional contributions to the renormalization of the strong coupling from the other one-loop diagrams in the process, replacing the factor 13/6 by a factor 11/3.
+This is related to the fact that there are actually three types of divergent virtual gluon diagrams in the physical process $q \bar{q} \to b \bar{b}$: the external quark self energies with renormalization factors $Z_f^{1/2}$, the internal gluon self energy $Z_A$, and the vertex corrections $Z_{Aff}$.
 The only physical parameters we can renormalize in this process are the strong coupling and, if finite, the bottom mass.
-Wave function renormalization constants are not physical.
+Wave function renormalization constants are not physical, but vertex renormalization terms are.
 The entire divergence in our $q \bar{q} \to b \bar{b}$ process which needs to be absorbed in the strong coupling $Z_g$ is given by the combination

 We can check this definition of $Z_g$ by comparing all vertices in which the strong coupling $g_s$ appears, namely the gluon coupling to quarks, ghosts as well as the triple and quartic gluon vertex.
 All of them need to have the same divergence structure